Mehran Rajabi: Biography

-He is originally from the village of Varian, Chalous Road, Iran, and his father was a gardener and farmer.He experienced his first appearance in front of the camera in 1997 in the TV series "Hemmat School Kids".
+He is originally from the village of Varian, Chalous Road, Iran, and his father was a gardener and farmer.
+He experienced his first appearance in front of the camera in 1997 in the TV series "Hemmat School Kids".
 His first presence in Iranian cinema was in front of Reza Mirkarimi's camera in "The Child and the Soldier".
-Also he is such a Khayehmal person.

 He had COVID-19 in September 2020, and for this reason he was hospitalized for a few days in a hospital in Zanjan, and rumors were circulating that his general condition was deteriorating.
 He was finally released from the hospital after 15 days and mentioned this on his Instagram page.